The Measured Scoop

 Fill the roasting dish with mirepoix, lemon, garlic, and a teaspoon of the minced herb blend.

-• Lay the smaller piece of turkey in the middle of the vegetable bed.
-Tuck under any parts that stick out.
-Lay the second piece on top with the skin facing up.
+• Lay the smaller piece of turkey in the center of the vegetable bed and tuck any thin ends underneath.
+Place the second piece on top, skin-side up.

 The roasting dish filled with vegetables and herbs with the raw buttered turkey placed on top.